Suburban multiple unit

-Formation
+Design

-A Suburban Multiple Unit is a three-car unit, with the lead car being a Driver Motor fitted with motors for all variants (numbered 5), the middle car being either a motor car (numbered 6 for SMU 200 series) or trailer car (numbered 7 for SMU 220/260) with pantograph fitted, and the third car being either a Driver Trailer (SMU 200 series) or the second Driver Motor B also fitted with motors for the SMU 220 and 260 series (numbered 8) Like most trains in the Citytrain fleet, two three-car SMUs can be attached together to form one six-car unit.
+The Suburban Multiple Units consist of three cars.
+The first car is a Driver Motor fitted with motors for all variants (numbered 5), the middle car is either a motor car (numbered 6 for SMU 200 series) or trailer car (numbered 7 for SMU 220/260) with pantograph fitted, and the third car is either a Driver Trailer (SMU 200 series) or the second Driver Motor B also fitted with motors for the SMU 220 and 260 series (numbered 8).
+Like most trains in the Citytrain fleet, two three-car IMUs can be coupled to form one six-car unit.

 History

 200 series

 The SMU200 series were introduced in 1994 due to a rollingstock shortage after an increase in demand.
 They were the first new trains since the EMU deliveries ended in 1989.
 Twelve were built by Walkers Limited, Maryborough with electrical equipment supplied by ABB.
 The trains are numbered SMU201-SMU212.
 The first entered service on 16 August 1994.
-All have driving cabs at both ends and have buttons to open the doors as opposed to handles for the EMU units.